nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 #### Solution

 So, how could this be avoided?
 We need to make sure that the Markdown parser does not mess with the math.
+One way of doing this is to drill open the Markdown parser and and tell it that `$` and `$$` have a special meaning.
+This will be pretty tedious.

-A smart way of achieving this is to use _code_ blocks for math -- their contents are left untouched by Markdown.
+Another way of achieving this is to use _code_ blocks for math -- their contents are left untouched by Markdown anyway.
 In fact, this is how GitLab handles their [math support](https://docs.gitlab.com/ee/user/markdown.html#math):

 ````markdown